Giorgio Pantano: GP2 and IndyCar

-For the 2008 season he signed to partner Spaniard Javier Villa at the Racing Engineering team.
+For the 2008 season, Pantano signed to partner Spaniard Javier Villa at the Racing Engineering team.
 Pantano started the season well, taking fourth and third positions in the Catalunya feature and sprint races respectively.
 Things were even better in the Istanbul Park feature race, for which he took pole and won the race.
-After a measured drive to fourth in the sprint race Pantano led the championship, but lost the lead to Bruno Senna following two retirements in Monaco.
-However he retook the lead following a win at the Magny-Cours feature race, in which Senna retired.
-Despite retirement in the sprint race Pantano left Magny-Cours with the championship lead.
-Following further feature race wins in both Silverstone and Hockenheimring Pantano increased his championship lead over Senna.
+After a measured drive to fourth in the sprint race, Pantano led the championship, but lost the lead to Bruno Senna following two retirements in Monaco.
+However, he retook the lead following a win at the Magny-Cours feature race, in which Senna retired.
+Despite retirement in the sprint race, Pantano left Magny-Cours with the championship lead.
+Following further feature race wins in both Silverstone and Hockenheimring, Pantano increased his championship lead over Senna.

-A bad weekend in Hungaroring dented his advantage but he bounced back with pole for the feature race at the new Valencia.
-Having led the whole race in dominant style Pantano faced the heartbreak of running out of fuel on the last lap, handing victory to Vitaly Petrov.
+A bad weekend in Hungaroring dented Pantano's advantage but he bounced back with pole for the feature race at the new Valencia.
+Having led the whole race in dominant style, Pantano faced the heartbreak of running out of fuel on the last lap, handing victory to Vitaly Petrov.
 However, Senna also ran out of fuel, and thus Pantano's lead was undamaged.
 With Senna retiring again in the sprint race, where Pantano finished third, the Italian held a thirteen-point lead in the series with two rounds remaining.
-At Spa-Francorchamps he qualified fourth, before a mechanical problem under the safety car dropped him down the order.
+At Spa-Francorchamps, he qualified fourth, before a mechanical problem under the safety car dropped him down the order.
 Attempting to fight back, he spun at La Source with two laps to go, before running into Lucas di Grassi at the same corner on the final lap, causing him to be disqualified.
-At Monza, he took the GP2 crown, in spite of finishing 10th.
+At Monza, he took the GP2 crown, in spite of finishing tenth.
 His nearest rival Bruno Senna only finished fifth, thus handing Pantano the crown.

 At the Silverstone race, Pantano became the most successful driver of all time in the F1 feeder championships (F2 / F3000 / GP2).
 His win in the Saturday race gave him a cumulative F3000/GP2 win tally of fourteen, taking him above the 13 F2/F3000 championship wins of Mike Thackwell and twelve European championship Formula Two wins of Jochen Rindt.
 (If non-championship wins are included, Rindt and other drivers exceed this total).
 Pantano's Silverstone win was his eighth in the GP2 Series, making him also the most successful driver in GP2 history.